rabinderFuturescape/Member_Staff_Flutter/README.md

 - **Staff Booking**: Book staff services with hourly time slots
 - **Scheduling**: View and manage staff schedules with calendar integration
 - **Attendance Tracking**: Mark staff attendance with photo proof and notes
+- **Staff Rating System**: Rate society staff and member staff with 1-5 stars and feedback
-- **Admin Dashboard**: Real-time monitoring of staff attendance with WebSockets integration
+- **Admin Dashboard**: Real-time monitoring of staff attendance and ratings with WebSockets integration
 - **Authentication**: Secure login and role-based access control
 - **Reporting**: Generate reports on member and staff data